-For the past few years Bumbleride has been working on their new stroller with reversible seat and now it’s finally available for preorder!
-I have a feeling Bumbleride Era is going to be one of the best strollers for 2019.
+For the past few years Bumbleride has been working on their new stroller with reversible seat and now it’s finally out!
+I have a feeling Bumbleride Era is going to be one of the best strollers for 2019 and 2020!

 I receive a lot of questions from parents if I could recommend them a stroller that is all-terrain and handles gravel, cracked sidewalks and snow, at the same time small enough for shopping malls, with reversible seat, big canopy, seating option for newborn baby and of course compact fold.

 It’s a lot to ask, but it is a dream stroller of many moms and dads.
-And now this dream is finally coming true with the new Bumbleride Era launching in 2019.
+And now this dream is finally coming true with the new Bumbleride Era that launched in late 2019.
 Isn’t it a great news?!

-The brand wanted to make their new stroller perfect, that’s why the release date for Era has been delayed for so long.
-But recently Bumbleride announced the new addition to their collection is going to hit the stores in August and I’m super excited to tell you more about it.
+The brand wanted to make their new stroller perfect, that’s why the release date for Era was delayed for so long.
+But recently Bumbleride has add Era to their collection and I’m super excited to tell you more about it.

 Bumbleride Era 2019Pre-Order On PishPosh Baby